Sports in Washington, D.C.: Rugby union

 The Washington, D.C. area has been home to numerous rugby union teams, including men's, women's, college and high school.
 Prominent club teams include the Washington Rugby Football Club, Washington Irish R.F.C., Potomac Athletic Club and the Maryland Exiles.
 The latter two clubs merged in 2014 as the Potomac Exiles Rugby Club.
 The Maryland Terrapins rugby team plays in the Atlantic Coast Rugby League against its traditional ACC rivals.
 At the high school level, Gonzaga fields one of the strongest programs in the country, and Pride rugby (formerly Hyde rugby) gained national attention as the first rugby program at a predominantly African-American school.

 In 2018, it was announced that Paul Sheehy, owner and director of used operations for Sheehy Auto Stores, and Chris Dunlavey, president and co-founder of Brailsford & Dunlavey, have secured the right to launch a D.C.-based Major League Rugby (MLR) team, named Old Glory DC.
 The Scottish Rugby Union has a part ownership of the team.
 The team is coached by Nate Osborne in an interim capacity after former head coach Andrew Douglas departed the club halfway through the 2022 season.
 Old Glory played an abbreviated schedule of exhibition games in 2019 and began regular-season MLR play in 2020.

 Rugby league

-The Washington, D.C.
-Slayers rugby league team played in the USA Rugby League (USARL) from 2003 until 2016, when they folded.
-They played their home games at Duke Ellington Field, located at 38th St NW and R St NW.
-The other USARL rugby league team in the Washington, D.C. area, the Northern Virginia Eagles, played in Fairfax County, Virginia until suspending their operations in 2020 due to the COVID-19 pandemic.
+The only rugby league team representing Washington DC are the Washington DC Cavalry who play in the USA Rugby League.
+Past teams include the Washington DC Slayers and the Northern Virginia Eagles.